Last Updated on February 27, 2021 by Jim Ferri

 (Rapid City to Badlands National Park: 55 minutes via I-90 E)

 After lunch we headed east to the Badlands National Park.
 It’s a fascinating place you can’t experience anywhere else in the U.S., and it’s perfect for a road trip.

 A tortured landscape of pinnacles, domes and other fantastic shapes, it’s the remnant of a prehistoric inland sea that has become a geologist’s dream.

 Pull your car into a cutout and you’re surrounded by layers of multicolored rock.
 Drive a few hundred yards and you’re among Bighorn sheep and other wildlife grazing along the roadside.

-Since we’d be returning the next day, we didn’t spend much time there, and continued on to the Prairie Homestead.
+Since we’d be returning to the Badlands the next day, we didn’t spend much time there, and continued on to the Prairie Homestead on our road trip.
 The Homestead is an original sod home built by pioneers, one of the few that remain today.
 It’s on the eastern edge of the park.

 It was fascinating to walk about the old farm, past implements rusting away in the tall prairie grass.
 All around chickens strutted about pecking for bits of food.